yggorcoder/TechRoute/README.md

       npm run dev
       ```
     - The frontend will be accessible at `http://localhost:5173` (or another port if 5173 is busy).

+## Recent Changes

+- **API Refactoring:** All frontend API calls have been centralized into services (`authService.js`, `visitService.js`) to improve code organization and remove hardcoded URLs.
+- **Deployment Fixes:** Corrected API endpoints to use the production backend URL, resolving fetch errors in the deployed application.

 ## Usage